 Then I drove towards North Pole, a city southeast of Fairbanks.
-I found this sort of funny to be in the north driving south to North pole.
+I found this sort of funny to be in the north driving south to North Pole.
 It was first a four lane road with two lanes in both directions.
 I didn’t think much of it because that’s how highways look like, right?
-Then with a sudden I saw a sign railroad crossing.
-The railroad actually crossed the highway like a sidetrack railroad crosses a minor country road somewhere in countryside in Europe.
+Then while driving the highway, with a sudden I saw a sign railroad crossing sign!
+The railroad actually crossed the highway like a sidetrack railroad crosses a minor country road somewhere in countryside in Europe!

 Back in Fairbanks, I decided to explore what people do in Fairbanks.
 Thus, I entered the Bentley Mall and explored the stores.
 You didn’t have to be a fashionista to see that Fairbanks isn’t a place for clothes shopping on site except you look for outdoor clothing.
 Arts and crafts seemed to be a big thing.
 I never had seen such a big crafts store even when I lived in upstate New York or in Colorado.
 And anything related to making music seemed to sell well.
 There was also a small book store.
 Last I went to the River Discovery landing post to see the riverboats.

-In the evening I waited for the young woman in the hotel lobby.
-A beautiful tall blonde entered and it was clear it was his daughter.
+In the evening, I waited for the young woman in the hotel lobby.
+A beautiful tall blonde entered and it was clear, it was his daughter.
 Black dress pants with a white shirt, silk scarf, well chosen accessories, high heels, pink nail polish, pink gemstone ring and pearls.
-She was the best dressed woman that I had seen since setting my feet onto the ground after deboarding the plane four days ago.
+She was the best dressed woman that I had seen since setting my feet onto the ground after deboarding the plane at Fairbanks International Airport four days ago.
 Of course, we immediately had a connection and the 20 minutes drive in her metalic purple car was not awkward at all.
 Fashion united.
 It bridged the age gap.